Master of Architecture

 The Master of Architecture program at the University of Cincinnati has two curricular tracks: one is for students with bachelor's degrees in other fields (M Arch 1); the other supports those who currently hold undergraduate degrees in architecture (M Arch 2).

-Four things distinguish the Cincinnati M Arch from those at most other schools: our long tradition of co-operative professional education (co-op), our open curriculum encouraging an individual choice of research focus, our location in a top-tier interdisciplinary design/arts college in a leading design city, and our consistently strong Design Intelligence program rankings.
+Four things distinguish the UC DAAP Master of Architecture Program from those at most other schools: our long tradition of co-operative professional education (co-op), our open curriculum encouraging an individual choice of research focus, our location in a top-tier interdisciplinary design/arts college in a leading design city, and our consistently strong Design Intelligence rankings.
 Read more about these features below.

 The Co-op Program: Cooperative education is a century-long tradition at the University of Cincinnati, and is the envy of the field.
 Within the curriculum, students cross back and forth between the academic and commercial worlds of architecture, strengthening their understanding of the integration of theory and practice, discipline and profession.
 At the graduate level, the co-op experience includes specific learning experiences that operate between these two traditional sites of instruction, linking our 700-firm employer network into academic course work and research objectives through a guided, 26-week graduate co-op experience related to each student's thesis topic.

 Research Concentrations: Your individual choice of research focus will dominate the latter part of the curriculum.
 Courses provide mentorship and guidance in developing an area of focus to inform and accompany your final thesis project, working with faculty members one-on-one and in small groups.
 Graduate elective studios involve independent, student-led research in support of design work; you'll learn to articulate clearly your theoretical position, methodology, and design intentions.
 With faculty advisers, you'll define an area of academic concentration, and tailor your research efforts, co-op experiences, and elective choices to inform the extensive written and design components of your final-year thesis investigation.